Huan-YiShen/QuIN/README.md

 # QuIN
-This repository records author's ongoing work at the QuIN research lab (PI Dr.Na Young Kim) in the University of Waterloo as a undergraduate research assistant.
+This repository records author's ongoing work at the QuIN research lab (lead by Dr. Na Young Kim) in the University of Waterloo as a undergraduate research assistant.
 For more information about the research group, please visit the lab [website](https://research.iqc.uwaterloo.ca/quinkim/research/).

 ## dev virtual environment setup (python venv)
 - `$ python -m venv venv` (first venv indicate the venv module, second venv is the name of your virtual environment, can be anything)